rojaster/symcc/README.md

 ## Building a Docker image

-If you prefer a Docker container over building SymCC natively, just tell Docker to build the image after pulling the QSYM code as above.
+If you prefer a Docker container over building SymCC natively, j.
 (Be warned though: the Docker image enables optional C++ support from source, so creating the image can take quite some time!)